Medical Crowdfunding Guide

 Upload photos and videos that give people an idea of what you’re facing and how you and your family are coping at such a difficult time.
 Photos are powerful fundraising tools.
 They help people empathise with the beneficiary – and empathy is a vital ingredient to make your crowdfunding venture a success.
 Fundraisers that include multiple photos raise significantly more than those that include just one.

-Social media gives you the power to connect with your friends and family and theirfriends and family and so on.
+Social media is a key part of this medical crowdfunding guide because it gives you the power to connect with your friends and family and their friends and family and so on.
+You can see how things can grow quickly.

 Throw a fundraising event